top of page

 Ethics and Self-Governance

-• Reflect deeply on intent before summoning.
+• Reflect carefully on intent before summoning.

 V. Closing Thoughts: Goetia as Discipline and Devotion